YusufLisawi/YusufLisawi/README.md

 - 👋 Hi, I’m @YusufLisawi
 - 👀 I’m interested in Web Developement
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and Css
-- 💞️ I’m looking to collaborate on anything cool about web dev or pytohn
+- 💞️ I’m looking to collaborate on anything cool about web dev or python
 - 📫 How to reach me:
             Instagram: @yusufisawi
             FaceBook: Yusuf Isawi